What it's really like to go on tour in Vietnam

-I booked a spot on a Geckos Adventures Vietnam tour (on sale this month with Student Flights plus round the world flights from $1199*) and arranged to meet my mate Maddy over there.
+I booked a spot on a Geckos Adventures Vietnam tour and arranged to meet my mate Maddy over there.
 Before I knew it I was on my dirt cheap Student Flights Black Market flight to Ho Chi Minh, frothing at the thought of all the new experiences (and brewskis) I was going to have.

 After two flights and a 12-hour layover in Malaysia I arrived in Ho Chi Minh, Vietnam donned in my first-time traveller starter kit of sandals, temple pants and $2 ‘Raybans’.
 I was ready to explore.